ClinicalTrialsTeam/ctfrontier/elasticsearch_documentation.md

 1. Once above command is complete, exit django container: `exit`

-1. If you want to delete the index, run the command: `curl -XDELETE 'http://localhost:9200/search_studies'` from your shell/command prompt.
+1. If you want to delete the index, connect to the django conatiner run the command: `python manage.py search_index --delete`.

 #### Cloud Instructions

 1. Run `ctf config edit` and set ELASTICSEARCH_ENABLED to true.

-1. Propogate this change to the CloudFormation stack resouces by running `ctf stack update`.
+1. Propogate this change to the CloudFormation stack resouces by running `ctf stack update` to update the environment variables for the backend task and then run `ctf container deploy.backend` to restart the backend task with the new config.

+1.

 (Have django container automatically run commands if elasticsearch is enabled)